-Two days before the final a training period will be provided plus an extra hour exclusively for men ranked in the top 80 and women ranked in the top 20 of the last world cup standings.
+Two days before the final a training period of five hours must be provided plus an extra hour exclusively for men ranked in the top 80 and women ranked in the top 20 of the last world cup standings.

-One day before the final a training period will be awarded plus an extra hour exclusively for men ranked in the top 80 and women ranked in the top 20 of the last world cup standings.
+One day before the final a training period of three hours must be provided plus an extra hour exclusively for men ranked in the top 80 and women ranked in the top 20 of the last world cup standings.

-A training period that is reserved for the riders in the finals only must be provided, on the day of the final.
-This training period must last for at least 90 minutes.
+A training period must be provided on the day of the final, this must last for at least 90 minutes.